David Glenn (pioneer): Personal life

 Prior to the close of the American Revolution, in 1780, David Glenn claimed lands on behalf of his nephews belonging to his brother, Thomas, who was killed at the Siege of Fort Henry in 1777.
 Years later, he did the same for his old friend, William Stewart, who had died at the Battle of Blue Licks.
 Throughout the 1780s he was involved in a number of land disputes, mostly regarding property boundaries; in one instance some alleged Glenn had sold one of his cabin improvements on Glenn's Creek to two different people.

 By 1784 David had married Nancy Brooks in Nelson County and had his first son, moving further west to Yellow Banks in 1797 where he bought 1,200 acres of land close to Glenn's Bridge.
-As one of the proponents for establishing Ohio County, he was appointed Trustee of Hartford Academy on December 22, 1798 and sworn in as Justice of the Peace in July 1799.
+As one of the proponents for establishing Ohio County, he was appointed Trustee of Hartford Academy on December 22, 1798, and sworn in as Justice of the Peace in July 1799.
 He was appointed one of the 14 Ohio County commissioner slots in 1810 and when Daviess County was formed from Ohio County in 1815, he was again appointed one of the county commissioners.

 While established in Yellow Banks, David befriended Bill Smothers and continued spending a good amount of his time hunting.
 Bill's younger sister, Margaret (or Mollie), later married David's oldest son, William, but she died before they had any children.
-David Glenn died in 1820 at his home in present-day Owensboro.
-His son William would later serve as colonel of the local "cornstalk" militia following the War of 1812 as well as a representative in the state legislature in 1817 and sheriff of Daviess County from 1821–23.
+David Glenn died in 1816 at his home in present-day Owensboro.
+His son William would later serve as colonel of the local "cornstalk" militia following the War of 1812 as well as a representative in the state legislature in 1817 and sheriff of Daviess County from 1821 to 1823.

-Their descendants are the namesake of Glenville in McLean County.
+David Glenn's descendants are the namesake of Glenville in McLean County.